-1. After netting the crayfish, place the live crayfish in a large mesh bag and place in an ice chest filled with fresh very cold water.
+- 1. After netting the crayfish, place the live crayfish in a large mesh bag and place in an ice chest filled with fresh very cold water.
 Agitate the mesh bag to release the sand and other impurities, and return to new fresh cold water.
 Repeat often for 24 to 48 hours.
 To store them longer, briefly hose them down with water and place them in a container with ice.
 Live crayfish can be kept at 36°F to 46°F for a few days.
-Drain them as needed, so you aren't

-- leaving them submerged in water.
+Drain them as needed, so you aren't leaving them submerged in water.
 Be sure to remove the ice and let the crayfish return to room temperature before purging and cooking. - 2.
 Take the live crayfish out of the sack and put them into a large plastic tub or cooler.
 Make sure your container has enough room to thoroughly clean them.
-Also make sure they won't be able to somehow crawl out. - 3.
-Pour table salt over the crayfish in the tub, shaking liberally over them.
-The crayfish should go wild with discomfort when - you do this.
+Also make sure they won't be able to somehow crawl out.

+- 3. Pour table salt over the crayfish in the tub, shaking liberally over them.
+The - crayfish should go wild with discomfort when you do this.
 Some cooks believe that salting may help clean the crayfish better by compelling them to essentially vomit and purge any mud and waste in their digestive system.
-However, it also increases the risk of killing the crayfish during the purge. - 4.
-Use a large instrument to stir them up and then salt them again.
-You want to try to salt the whole batch evenly.
+However, it also increases the risk of killing the crayfish during the purge.

-- 6. Stir gently with a large instrument for about 3 minutes.
+- 5. Pour fresh water over the live crayfish until they are just submerged.
+You can use another bucket or just fill their tub up with a hose.
+When this happens, the crayfish spit out the grime in their system, minimizing fishy taste and odors and reducing the size of their gritty sand vein. - 6.
+Stir gently with a large instrument for about 3 minutes.
 The moving water will help wash the mud off the crayfish's shells and gills. - 7.
 Pour out the salt water, keeping your crayfish in their tub.
 Try to drain the salt water completely. - 8.
 Refill the tub with new fresh water, and stir.
 Check for any dead crayfish that float to the top-remove them and throw them away immediately. - 9.
 Rinse them one more time.
 After giving it a stir, the water should be much less grimy than in previous rinses.
 If you are satisfied with the cleanliness, you are done purging.
 Drain the water and proceed to boil your crayfish.